Laboratories – Electrical and Electronic Engineering

 keywords : Nanophotonics, Optical computing, Optical security, Optical neural network, Laser, Quantum dot, Photon counting

 In recent years, research related to optical computers has entered a new phase in collaboration with nanotechnology on the hardware aspect, and big data applications on the software aspect.
 Our laboratory team is progressing in innovative research on nano-optical information devices and systems to achieve advanced practical functionalities based on the utilization and application of nano-optical technology.
 Information application with new traits achieved using “light,” which has various physical quantities, such as intensity, wavelength, polarization, and phase, reflects the minute size, high speed, and energy efficiency that meets society’s needs.
 Furthermore, it serves as a new development for building a next-generation information society.
-Our main research themes are listed below, and the contents of specific experiments cover a wide range from proposals and demonstrations of the basic principles of optical devices and systems and their design, construction, and functional evaluation.
+The contents of specific experiments cover a wide range from proposals and demonstrations of the basic principles of optical devices and systems and their design, construction, and functional evaluation.

 keywords : Optical waveguide, Optical microcavities, 3D printer, Ink-jet technology, Optical organic materials, Silicone Optical Technology (SoT), Dye lasers, Diode-pumped solid-state lasers, Excimer laser processing